 Protein-protein interactions in bacterial cell signalling and protein import

-In my laboratory we aim to understand how protein-protein interactions (PPIs) in bacteria underpin signalling within the cell envelope and cytoplasm, how changes in the environment modify these interactions to elicit different cellular responses and how such interactions are subverted by antibacterial proteins to catalyse their import into the cell.
-We study PPIs from a number of bacteria but predominantly from the model Gram-negative organism Escherichia coli.
-More broadly, we are interested in the molecular mechanisms that underpin specificity and affinity in PPIs, with a particular focus on the association mechanisms of intrinsically disordered proteins.
-Many of the PPIs we study are important in the virulence mechanisms of pathogens such as Salmonella typhimurium and Pseudomonas aeruginosa.
-We adopt a multidisciplinary approach in dissecting biological function that incorporates protein chemistry and engineering, molecular biophysics and structural biology
+In my laboratory we aim to understand how protein-protein interactions (PPIs) in bacteria underpin organisation of the bacterial outer membrane and Tol-Pal signalling across the bacterial cell envelope and how these signals are subverted by antibacterial proteins (bacteriocins) to catalyse their import into the cell.
+More broadly, we are interested in developing bacteriocins as antibiotics to target Gram-negative pathogens.
+We adopt a multidisciplinary approach in dissecting biological function that incorporates protein chemistry and engineering, molecular biophysics, structural biology and in vivo imaging.

-Colicin translocation Colicins are large (40-70 kDa) protein antibiotics that parasitize a variety of outer membrane and periplasmic proteins in Escherichia coli.
-Known generically as bacteriocins these toxins serve as important agents of competition between microbial communities.
-We focus on nuclease colicins (DNases, rRNases and tRNases), which use their network of PPIs within the cell envelope to establish a translocon complex that delivers a toxic domain into the cell.
-Hence, colicin translocation represents a highly simplified model for protein import into a cell.
+Bacteriocin translocation – Bacteriocins are species-specific protein antibiotics that parasitize a variety of outer membrane and periplasmic proteins in Gram-negative bacteria.
+Much of our work has focused on the entry mechanism of colicins, which target Escherichia coli, but we have also begun studies on pyocins, which target Pseudomonas aeruginosa.
+These toxins serve as important agents of competition within microbial communities.
+We focus on nuclease bacteriocins (DNases, rRNases and tRNases), which use their network of PPIs within the cell envelope to establish a translocon complex that delivers a toxic domain into the cell.
+Hence, bacteriocin translocation represents a highly simplified model for cellular protein import.

-Figure 2.
-Directed epitope delivery, a novel transmembrane signalling mechanism exploited by colicins. a, Colicin E9 (ColE9) houses two OmpF-binding sites within its 83-residue intrinsically unstructured translocation domain (IUTD).
+Figure 1.
+Directed epitope delivery, a novel transmembrane signalling mechanism exploited by colicins.
+Colicin E9 (ColE9) houses two OmpF-binding sites within its 83-residue intrinsically unstructured translocation domain (IUTD).
 The colicin manages to capture TolB on the other side of the membrane by threading its IUTD through two pores of an OmpF trimer, one going into the cell the other coming back out again.
 In this way TolB is held in a defined orientation relative to the TolQRA inner membrane complex contact with which triggers entry of the toxin.
-Figure shows EM density for part of the isolated translcon.
-See Housden et al (2013) and (2010) for further details.
+See ref.
+4 for further details.